myselfdeepdas/expense_tracker/README.md

 <h3><i>
-A Flutter App which helps users to track their expenses during the month, Which uses Google Sheets & Cloud consol as their Backend to store the data of all the expenditures.</i></h3>
+A Flutter App which helps users to track their expenses during the month, Which uses Google Sheets & Cloud console as their Backend to store the data of all the expenditures.</i></h3>

 Features of this App are: ⏬